linsyking/Messenger/Readme.md

 Messenger is a 2D game engine with experimental concepts for Elm based on **[canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)**.

+This repository is a CLI tool to create messenger project.
+Main development is under [messenger-core](https://github.com/linsyking/Messenger-core).

 ## Games made with Messenger

 - [Reweave](https://github.com/linsyking/Reweave)